-Former Wisconsin Gov. Tony Earl has died at age 86
+Democrat Tony Earl, former Wisconsin governor, dies at 86

 “A formidable leader and public servant, trusted colleague and mentor, and a good and loyal friend, Tony was well-liked and respected by so many,” Gov. Tony Evers said in reaction to his death.

-Earl served only one term as governor, from 1983 to 1987, before being beaten by Republican Tommy Thompson who disparaged him as “Tony the Taxer” because of tax hikes Earl signed in the opening months of his term.
+Earl served only one term as governor, from 1983 to 1987, before being beaten by Republican Tommy Thompson who labeled him as “Tony the Taxer” because of tax hikes Earl signed in the opening months of his term.
+Thompson and Earl were friends for decades, despite their political rivalry.

+“We both ran for Governor in 1986, but we didn’t run against each other,” Thompson said in a statement.
+“We often joked that I thought he should have been a Republican and he was sure I should have been a Democrat.
+What we both were was Wisconsinites first and foremost.”

 Earl’s political career ended after he lost a Democratic primary race for U.S. Senate in 1988 to Herb Kohl, but he went on to become a leading advocate for campaign and election finance reforms and a champion of environmental causes.